Nordstrom Rack to Open New Loc - GuruFocus.com

 SEATTLE, July 26, 2022

 SEATTLE, July 26, 2022 /PRNewswire/ -- Seattle-based fashion retailer Nordstrom, Inc. (NYSE: JWN) has announced plans to open a new Nordstrom Rack in the spring of 2023.
-The new store will be located in Bradley Fair, a mixed-use complex in Wichita, KS.
+The new store will be located in The Terrace at Hamilton Place in Chattanooga, TN.

-"Customers come to Nordstrom Rack to shop the brands they love at great prices," said Carl Jenkins, Senior Vice President of Nordstrom Rack Stores.
-"We're excited to open our first Rack location in the Wichita market.
-We invite our new customers to visit us often in our convenient new location and look forward to serving the Wichita community alongside a vibrant collection of nearby businesses."
+"We look forward to opening our first Nordstrom Rack location in the Chattanooga community, strengthening our network of stores, and introducing new customers to the Rack's unique product offering," said Carl Jenkins, Senior Vice President of Nordstrom Rack Stores.
+"In addition to shopping the brands they love at a great price, our customers in Chattanooga can take full advantage of this convenient new location to pick up online orders and make returns."

-The 28,000 square-foot store will be located in Bradley Fair, an open-air shopping district featuring more than 50 shopping and dining destinations including Barnes & Noble, Sephora, Pottery Barn, Gap and Trader Joe's.
-Bradley Fair is managed by WS Development and is conveniently located at 21st Street and Rock Road.
-With the addition of this new location, Nordstrom will operate two Nordstrom Rack stores and one Nordstrom store in Kansas.
+The 24,000 square-foot store will be located in The Terrace at Hamilton Place, an open-air shopping center that features retailers including Academy Sports, DSW, ULTA Beauty and Old Navy.
+Hamilton Place is owned and managed by CBL Properties and is ideally located at the intersection of I-75 and Shallowford Road.
+With the addition of this new location, Nordstrom will operate three Nordstrom Rack stores and one Nordstrom store in Tennessee.
 The store is scheduled to open in spring 2023.

-"Nordstrom Rack is a retailer that has often been requested by our shoppers, and we are excited to fill that want," said Bradley Fair General Manager Abbey Way.
-"Along with their broad selection of many desired brands, Nordstrom Rack will bring a great energy to the south end of the property and will be a great neighbor to Trader Joe's and Pedego."
+"We are thrilled to welcome Nordstrom Rack to the Hamilton Place campus, Chattanooga's premier shopping destination.
+Nordstrom Rack is a highly sought-after retail brand, providing tremendous value and fashion to shoppers.
+We are pleased to add another market exclusive retailer to Hamilton Place," said Stephen Lebovitz, Chief Executive Officer, CBL Properties.

 Nordstrom Rack is the off-price retail division of Nordstrom, Inc. and plays a critical role in the company's Closer to You strategy, which focuses on delivering customers a more convenient and interconnected experience across its stores and digital platforms.
 Nordstrom Rack offers customers up to 70 percent off on-trend apparel, accessories, beauty, home and shoes from many of the top brands sold at Nordstrom stores as well as core services like online order pickup for Nordstrom.com and NordstromRack.com, easy returns and alterations at select stores.
 Nordstrom Rack is the largest source of new customers to Nordstrom.